belastingdienst/opr-paas/docs/user-guide/basic-usage.md

         - jdsmith
 ```

-### PAAS Quota
+### Paas Quota

-It is possible to request a specific quota for your PAAS.
+It is possible to request a specific quota for your Paas.
 This request will be
 ignored if cluster wide resource quotas are configured by the administrators.

+!!!
+Note
-**Please note:** these will never overrule the maximum values configured by the
+    Please note these will never overrule the maximum values configured by the
     administrators.

 Example:
 ```yaml